RADESH626/black-noise-nextjs/memory-bank/improvement_log.md

     4. If a deletion is proposed, explicitly state the verification steps taken and the files checked.
   - **Date**: 2025-06-15

+- **Lesson Learned 9: Modal Backgrounds**: Modals should not have a background overlay unless explicitly requested by the user.
+  - **Correction**: When implementing modals, ensure the outer container for the modal overlay uses `bg-transparent` by default.
+Only add a semi-transparent or colored background if specifically instructed.
+  - **Date**: 2025-06-15

 ## Areas for Continuous Improvement:

 - **File Size Management**: When writing to a file, ensure the content does not exceed 1000 lines.
 If it does, create a new file to continue the content.